 If you want a video tutorial for this bralette top, click here.

-If you can follow along by reading these instructions and are an intermediate crocheter, here we go!
+You can follow along by reading these instructions and are an intermediate crocheter.
+Then I will share some styling tips.

 If you already know how to do the basic crochet stitches, then the process to crochet a bralette won’t take more than a few hours.